dynamicloud/wiztorage_for_java/README.md

 3. [How to use](#how-to-use)

 #Dependencies
-**Wiztorage has only one depedendency:** dynamicloud and its dependencies.
+**Wiztorage has two depedendencies:** dynamicloud and Apache Commons Codec 1.10 or later.

 #Installation
 Install wiztorage's jar like any other jar file in your app's lib folder.